NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/G/Gloaming Shard.md

 * * *

 **Effect** You make a thrown Strike with the gloaming shard at a target within 60 feet.
 Whether you hit or miss, rather than returning to you, the blade pulls you down into your own shadow and along the connecting thread.
-You instantly teleport to a space adjacent to the target of your Strike, as [[Spells/Translocate|Translocate]], and then catch the dagger in your hand.
+You instantly teleport to a space adjacent to the target of your Strike, as [[Translocate|Translocate]], and then catch the dagger in your hand.

 *Source: Pathfinder Secrets of Magic*
 *OGL*